scipopt/gcg/doc/resources/devs/devs.md

 # Developer's Guide {#devs}

-@todo we should describe the general *architecture* of GCG with the *original* instance and an *extended* instance which "mirrors" the branching decisions done in the original instance, etc.
-@todo we should describe how the original problem is reformulated

-The **first part** of this guide includes a comprehensive description of the interaction between GCG and SCIP, to make the reader grasp what the differences are when implementing own code inside GCG in contrast to SCIP.
+The **first part** of this guide includes a comprehensive description of how things are implemented in SCIP and GCG as well as the interaction between GCG and SCIP, to make the reader grasp what the differences are when implementing own code inside GCG.

-@subpage gcg-and-scip \n
+@subpage dev-getting-started \n

 \n
 The **second part** describes what's already implemented in GCG and how it is and further can be used to make things much easier than with SCIP.